 Try a Forty Day practice.
 Get on your mat every day for forty days and do seven minutes of practice.
 That’s enough.
 It’s not the postures that are important here – it’s the container.
 Creating it, maintaining it and honouring it.
 Through the practice of containership, the yoga will come.

 Observe yourself in relationship to that container, because this observation of Self is the yoga.
 What does your mind do?
 What thoughts come up?
 What feelings?
 Are you attached?
 Are you in aversion?

 Or, find a great external teacher you can work with consistently and commit to your practice with them.
-Go on an immersion with them.
-Do a retreat.
 Show up to their classes every single week and ask them question after class about your practice.
 Then take when they’ve told you and apply it.

 Now you have a yoga practice.